How NOT Long Tossing or Throwing Weighted Balls In Baseball Training Programs Could Hurt You

 Let me explain.

-Three key attractors I have found in throwing are:
+The seven key attractors we have found in throwing are:

-Fluxuators on the other hand are components of the movement that can vary between athletes and even between repetitions by a given athlete.
+Fluxuations on the other hand, are components of the movement that can vary between athletes and even between repetitions by a given athlete.

-Examples of fluctuators might include differences in stride length, depth of back knee flexion, arm slot, lead leg action, tempo, or postural tilt.
-An adequate number or fluxuators are necessary, but having too many could be detrimental to performance and safety.
+Examples of fluctuations might include differences in stride length, depth of back knee flexion, arm slot, lead leg action, tempo, or postural tilt.
+An adequate number or fluxuations are necessary, but having too many could be detrimental to performance and safety.

-When movement attractors are stable, the body automatically begins to eliminates some fluxuators until only a few remain.
+When movement attractors are stable, the body automatically begins to eliminates some fluxuations until only a few remain.
 With less options to choose from, the efficiency and effectiveness of the movement improves.
-However, if too many fluxuators are removed, the athlete loses adjustability.
+However, if too many fluxuations are removed, the athlete loses adjustability.
 This can result in rigidity and lack or flow in his movement.

 The “Anti-Long Toss” crowd apparently fails to recognize the neurophysiologic dynamics and variability demands of human movement.
 They’re hooked on the “SAID” principle.
 That’s an acronym for “Specific Adaptation To an Imposed Demand”.
 It’s a concept commonly referenced in gyms and physical therapy practices and it means that the body will adapt specifically to the exact demands placed on it.
 In other words, you don’t learn to putt golf balls by shooting baskets and you don’t strengthen your hamstrings by doing biceps curls.
 The SAID principle would suggest that the pitchers should only train with 5 oz baseball mound throws at 60’6”, because that represents the exact demand required in a game.

-It seems logical until you understand the “degrees of freedom problem” as it relates to attractors and fluxuators.
+It seems logical until you understand the “degrees of freedom problem” as it relates to attractors and fluxuations.

 Dr. Nikolai Bernstein first presented the degrees of freedom problem with his famous “blacksmith experiment”.
 In this investigation, he showed that the number of motor pattern options for performing any movement is virtually limitless and therefore rigidly repeating a movement is an impossibility.